-For some firms, we do regular reviews of their own assessments of adequate financial resources; for others, we use a reactive approach to events.
+For some firms, we regularly review their own assessments of adequate financial resources; for others, we use a reactive approach to events.
 We also do multi-firm reviews to assess activities or products with the potential to generate harm.

 How our approach applies to different firms